 When the pressure builds up, professional counselling or therapy may give caregivers much needed help to regain their balance.
 Friends and family can be good sounding boards as they can be quicker to spot tell-tale signs of mental and emotional distress.
 Seeking help should not be seen as a sign of weakness.
 For more information in mental wellness and seeking help, see the links below:

-For more resources for caregivers, check out the Publications section in this website.
+For more resources for caregivers, check out the Resources section in this website.